-In 2011, the Public Access Counselor (PAC) responded to 5,164 formal requests for assistance pursuant to the Illinois Freedom of Information Act, 5 ILCS 140, and the Illinois Open Meetings Act, 5 ILCS 120.
-In addition, the Public Access Bureau fielded an estimated 30 to 50 questions per day through the FOIA hotline concerning FOIA, OMA and related issues and received over 400 general inquires through the Public Access e-mail.
-The PAC also conducted more than 30 training sessions for members of the public, government officials, members of the media and students.
+In 2012, the Public Access Counselor (PAC) responded to 3,407 formal requests for assistance pursuant to the Illinois Freedom of Information Act (FOIA), 5 ILCS 140, and the Illinois Open Meetings Act (OMA), 5 ILCS 120.
+In addition, the Public Access Bureau fielded an estimated 30 to 50 questions per day through the FOIA hotline and received more than 500 general inquiries through the Public Access email.
+The Public Access Bureau also conducted 35 training sessions for members of the public, government officials, members of the media and students.

-The following is a statistical breakdown of the formal requests received by our office between January 1, 2011 and December 31, 2011.
+The following is a statistical breakdown of the formal requests received by our office between January 1, 2012 and December 31, 2012.
 The vast majority of the requests came from members of the public.
 The requests came from every area of the state, and involved all types of public bodies, from the smallest villages to the largest cities and state agencies.

-Total New Matters Before Public Access Counselor: 5,164
+Total New Matters Before Public Access Counselor: 3,407

-Freedom of Information Act (FOIA) Requests Breakdown
+Freedom of Information Act Requests Breakdown